YoichiMukai/Yoichi-website-academic/content/authors/admin/_index.md

 - How does spelling influence spoken language?
 - How does spontaneous speech differ from careful speech?
-- How do a bilingual's two languages influence each other?
+- How do a bilingual's languages influence each other?
 - What makes second-language speech sound fluent?

 To answer these questions, I employ acoustic analysis and eye-tracking techniques such as pupillometry to examine the variability of the speech signal and to quantify the cognitive effort that underlies the production and perception of speech.